 6th Annual Dawn And On Music Festival

 We would like to cordially invite you to the 6th Annual Dawn And On Music Festival, our annual celebration of music, family and fun.
 For 2021, we are beyond thrilled to once again host the festival at beautiful Schwiebert Park in Rock Island, IL.
-This will be a socially distant event with the sem incredible music and festival vibe you’ve come to know and love.
+This will be a socially distant event with the same incredible music and festival vibe you’ve come to know and love.

 Founded in 2015, Dawn and On is a family-friendly, homegrown music festival featuring the area’s best local and regional talent.
 From rock to jam to reggae to bluegrass, you’ll find all of our bands highly danceable and indescribably fun.
-Our goal is to bring all the magic of the multi-day music festival and condense into one highly affordable day right in your own backyard.
+Our goal is to bring all the magic of the multi-day music festival and condense it into one highly affordable day right in your own backyard.
 In addition to the live music, DAO brings in some of the area’s most talented arts and craft vendors, a variety of delicious food and snacks, premium craft beer and a few surprises along the way.
 So grab your lawn chairs, hula hoops and fanny packs and take in the DAO experience for yourself.
 Trust us, you’ll be glad you did.
 See you on the river!

 Schwiebert Park, 101 17th St, Rock Island, IL 61201